3kW solar panel systems: an expert guide

 If so, it’ll benefit you in multiple ways.
 You’ll cut your electricity bills by 82%*, on average, if you use one of the best export tariffs, which pays you for the excess solar electricity you send to the grid.

-You’ll also cut your carbon footprint by around a tonne of CO2 per year, and reduce your reliance on the grid, which can help lessen the impact of energy price cap rises.
+So you'll reduce your reliance on the grid, which can help lessen the impact of energy price cap rises.

 Across 25 years of enjoying all these advantages, the average owner of a 3kW system can expect to save tens of thousands of pounds over the solar panels’ lifespan.